emonney/IdentityServer.ExtensionGrant.Delegation/README.md

     ```

     **Note**: If an email field is not included, it is automatically retrieved using the external token.
 In this case the external token must have the email scope.
-3. If the user exist IdentityServer returns the access token, if not a new user is automatically registered and an access token is returned for the new user.
+3. If the user exist IdentityServer returns the access token, if not a new user is automatically registered and an access token is returned for that user.

 ## License
  [MIT](https://github.com/emonney/IdentityServer.ExtensionGrant.Delegation/blob/master/LICENSE)